Feb 10, 2019

 It's about the quest for love.
 Mankind falls because he wants to be loved.

 That's tragically beautiful.
-That sacrifice deserves the context.
+That sacrifice deserves the narrative context.

 Now Austin and Dude Love move into the third and final act of their story.